elemental/elemental-web/source/doc-dev/core/dist_matrix/Element/VR_STAR.rst

 distributing *vectors*, and a *row-major* ordering is used, the distribution symbol is ``VR``.
-Again using the simple :math:`2 \times 3` process grid, with a zero column alignment, each entry of a :math:`7 \times 7` matrix would be owned by the following sets of processes:
+Again using the simple :math:`2 \times 3` process grid, with a zero column alignment, each entry of a :math:`7 \times 7` matrix would be owned by the marked process:

 .. math::